 The input tables described above form the foundation of TERM, but are not the sole source of information used when modeling investment forecasts.
 In combination with the input data, which are static—meaning that the model user does not manipulate them from one model run to the next—TERM contains user-defined parameters to facilitate its capital expenditure forecasts.

 Investment Policy Parameters

-As part of its investment needs analysis, TERM predicts the current and expected future physical condition of U.S. transit assets over a 20-year horizon.
+As part of its investment needs analysis, TERM predicts the current and expected future physical condition of U.S. transit assets over a 20-year period.
 These condition forecasts are then used to determine when each of the individual assets identified in the asset inventory table are due for either rehabilitation or replacement.
-The investment policy parameters data table allows the model user to set the physical condition ratings at which rehabilitation or replacement investments are scheduled to take place (though the actual timing of rehab and replacement events may be deferred if the analysis is budget constrained).
+The investment policy parameters data table allows the model user to set the physical condition ratings at which rehabilitation or replacement investments are scheduled to take place (though the actual timing of rehabilitation and replacement events may be deferred if the analysis is budget constrained).
 Unique replacement condition thresholds may be chosen for the following asset categories: guideway elements, facilities, systems, stations, and vehicles.
-For the 2010 C&P Report, all of TERM’s replacement condition thresholds have been set to trigger asset replacement at condition 2.50 (under the Sustain Current Spending scenario, many of these replacements would be deferred due to insufficient funding capacity).
+For the 2010 C&P Report, all of TERM’s replacement condition thresholds have been set to trigger asset replacement at condition 2.50 (under the Sustain 2010 Spending scenario, many of these replacements would be deferred due to insufficient funding capacity).

 In addition to varying the replacement condition, users can also vary other key input assumptions intended to better reflect the circumstances under which existing assets are replaced and the varying cost impacts of those circumstances.
 For example, users can assume that existing assets are replaced under full service, partial service, or a service shut down.
 Users can also assume assets are replaced either by agency (force-account) or by contracted labor.
 Each of these affects the cost of asset replacement for rail assets.